What Is ACP Ammunition? The History of ACP Ammo

 But some of the others are as viable now as when they were launched.

-There’s more than one modern gun chambered in .380 ACP, and it rivals its big brother .45, and even 9mm as one of the most popular caliber choices for concealed carry.
+There’s more than one modern gun chambered in .380 ACP, and it rivals its big brother .45, and even 9mm ammo as one of the most popular caliber choices for concealed carry.

-When we say modern guns, we mean it.
 Sure, you can buy 1911-style EDC guns chambered in .380, but you can also get polymer-framed, striker-fired guns.

 Guns like the Smith and Wesson EZ were specifically designed around the .380 ACP cartridge, bringing a modern interpretation to a timeless classic round.